+"NULL modem" means "no modem".
+A NULL modem connector is just a pair of connectors wired 'back to back' with a few lines switched so that each computer views the other pretty much as though it were a modem.
+Radio Shack, Marlin P. Jones, and other places sell NULL modem adapters in the form of small modules or short cables for a few dollars; or, you can make your own.
 Since a NULL a modem connection generally requires fewer control signals than a connection to a real modem, there are many workable variations of this setup.
-One pretty good try is to use a serial printer cable connected to the Apple II-for example, on a IIgs you can use a Mac Imagewriter I cable.
-This eliminates the need for a NULL modem adaptor.
-(You will probably need a Female-Female plug adaptor to connect to the PC\ COM port or PC modem cable.)
+One pretty good try is to use a serial printer cable connected to the Apple II-- for example, on a IIgs you can use a Mac Imagewriter I cable.
+This eliminates the need for a NULL modem adapter.
+(You will probably need a Female-Female plug adapter to connect to the PC COM port or PC modem cable.)

-PC or Mac running a telecom program <[Fem-Fem]> <null modem=""> [adaptor] cable</null> Apple II running a telecom program [ adapt or ] program
+PC or Mac Apple II

+running a running a

+telecom <[Fem-Fem]> <null modem=""></null> telecom

+program [adapter] cable program